-Four separate classes where both Mathematics: analysis and approaches, and Mathematics: Applications and interpretations HL are taught separately similarly for the two SL courses.
+Four separate classes where both Mathematics: Analysis and approaches, and Mathematics: applications and interpretation HL are taught separately similarly for the two SL courses.
 All four courses can be taught throughout the two years of the Diploma Programme allowing for concurrency of learning.